North Fork Rancheria of Mono Indians of California

 The North Fork Rancheria of Mono Indians of California is a federally recognized tribe of Mono Native Americans.
 North Fork Rancheria is the name of the tribe's reservation, which is located in Madera County, California.
-Nim is their self-designation.
+Nium is their self-designation.

 Culture

 The North Fork Mono tribe are Western Mono Indians, whose traditional homeland is in the southern Sierra Nevada foothills of California.
-The Mono language is part of the Uto-Aztecan language family.
+The Mono language is part of the Paiute language family.
 Their oral history is included in Mono traditional narratives.

+Awani descendants are also enrolled in the Northfork Rancheria.

 Enrollment

 The tribe's 1996 Constitution allows open enrollment to eligible lineal descendants of the Northfork Mono.
 Their enrollment is 1800, making them one of California's largest native tribes.

 Reservation

 The North Fork Rancheria occupies 80 acre along the western edge of the Sierra National Forest, about 50 mi northeast of Fresno, California.
 Their tribal headquarters are located in North Fork of Madera County, California.

 Mono tribes

 Other federally recognized Mono tribes are the Tule River Indian Tribe of the Tule River Reservation, Cold Springs Rancheria of Mono Indians of California, and the Big Sandy Rancheria of Mono Indians of California.